██████╗ █████╗ ██████╗██╗ ██╗██╗ ██╗ █████╗ ██████╗ ██████╗ ██████╗

 (a.k.a.
 Ben Eisner)

-I'm a lead software engineer and emerging red teamer.
+I'm a lead software engineer with an interest in offensive security.

 I began programming while serving as an infantry squad leader (0331) in the US Marine Corps.
 After my service, I studied computer science at Dartmouth College and started getting involved in startups.
 I was an early engineer at Cameo from 2017 to 2023, where I helped scale the platform to millions of users and later led its crypto initiatives.
 Currently, I'm the lead engineer at Cedar, a seed-stage startup developing the operating system for urban development.